MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 - [CLI-based authentication](#cli-based-authentication) using `AzureCliCredential`.
 - [Interactive browser authentication](#interactive-browser-authentication) using `InteractiveBrowserCredential`.
 - [Device code authentication](#device-code-authentication) using `DeviceCodeCredential`.
-- [Authentication within Visual Studio Code](#authentication-within-visual-studio-code) using the Azure extension.
+- [Authentication through Visual Studio Code](#authentication-through-visual-studio-code) using the Azure extension.

 The authentication methods described here are convenient for development work because they don't require explicit role assignments.
 For this reason, however, they cannot be used with production code.